 Why would I call the Office of Victim Services?

-Here is what we know from serving students for over 22 years.
+Here is what we know from serving students since the 1980's.
 Whether one is the direct victim of a crime, the roommate, the best friend, the boyfriend called immediately after a victimization, or the witness to a crime, there is fallout that needs to be addressed, questions to be answered, decisions to be made, and short- and long-term ongoing needs to be met -- all related to the initial victimization.
 So, whether you're looking at missed classes or classwork; emergency needs; anticipated disruption that may occur due to involvement in the court process, or you need resources to deal with the fallout, the Office of Victim Services specialists are specifically trained to help.

 Is the Office of Victim Services a counseling program?